TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-reporting-dataretentionproblem.md

 ## **Recommended steps**

-* You can only see the last 30 days of data if you have an Azure AD Premium (P1 or P2) license for yout tenant. <br>
+* You can only see the last 30 days of data if you have an Azure AD Premium (P1 or P2) license for your tenant. <br>
 * Sign-ins are available only for Azure AD Premium tenants.
 It's not available for Free or Basic licensed tenants.

 ### **Troubleshooting issues with Sign-ins**